 ASC 280, "Segment Reporting," establishes the standards for reporting information about segments in financial statements.
-In applying the criteria set forth in ASC 280, the Group has determined that it has four reportable segments for financial reporting purposes.
+In applying the criteria set forth in ASC 280, the Company has determined that it has four reportable segments for financial reporting purposes.

-The Group conducts its business through four business segments:
+The Company conducts its business through four business segments:

-- Building Solutions North America which operates in the United States and Canada; - Building Solutions EMEA/LA which operates in Europe, the Middle East, Africa and Latin America; - Building Solutions Asia Pacific which operates in Asia Pacific; and - Global Products which operates worldwide and includes the Johnson Controls-Hitachi joint venture.
+- Building Solutions North America which operates in the United States and Canada; - Building Solutions EMEA/LA which operates in Europe, the Middle East, Africa and Latin America; - Building Solutions Asia Pacific which operates in Asia Pacific; and - Global Products which operates worldwide.